 Located 28 metres below sea level, Baku is the lowest-lying country capital in the world.
 “The City of God” or “The Place of God” is what Baku means.
 The city is a hot place for tourists because there are many things to do.

-As a first-time visitor, you can take a stroll down Baku Boulevard, a famous seaside avenue along the shore of Caspian.
-It’s 25 kilometres long and usually visited by walkers and joggers who love to spend time in peace and quiet.
+As a first-time visitor, you can stroll down Baku Boulevard, a famous seaside avenue along the shore of Caspian.
+It’s 25 kilometres long and is usually visited by walkers and joggers who love to spend time in the quiet.

-You can explore the city on foot, by metro, public bus or taxi.
-There are a lot of shopping malls; the most famous ones are Port Baku, Park Bulvar, Ganjlik Mall, Metro Park, 28 Mall and Aygun City.
-If you target high-end boutiques, you can find them in retail areas as well as chain stores.
+You can explore the city on foot, by metro, public bus, or taxi.
+There are many shopping malls; the most famous are Port Baku, Park Bulvar, Ganjlik Mall, Metro Park, 28 Mall, and Aygun City.
+If you want high-end boutiques, you can find them in retail areas and chain stores.

 One of the places you could visit as well is The Maiden Tower.
-It is the oldest structure in Baku and the most mysterious.
+It is the oldest and most mysterious structure in Baku.
 It is unknown why it was built or when, not even the origin of its name.
 Yet, the tower is a symbol of the country and even appears on their currency – Manat.
 The tower is believed to narrate an ancient story about tragic love; even the word “Maiden” means unconquered or unbreakable.
 It’s located opposite the National Park Boulevard.

-Three flame-shaped skyscrapers, “The Flame Towers”, that are shaped to symbolise the elements of fire, are a reference to “The Land of Fire”, which is Azerbaijan’s nickname.
-Each tower has a different function; one is a residential 33-floor with a height of 190 metres, the second is a 30-floor hotel with a height of 160 metres, and the third is a 28-floor office with a height of 140 metres.
+Three flame-shaped skyscrapers, “The Flame Towers,” symbolise the elements of fire and refer to “The Land of Fire,” Azerbaijan’s nickname.
+Each tower has a different function: one is a 33-floor residential building with a height of 190 metres, the second is a 30-floor hotel with a height of 160 metres, and the third is a 28-floor office of 140 metres.

-Do not forget to pass by and see the largest flag in the world, which is made of silk, weighs two tons and is 100 x 50 metres.
+Do not forget to pass by and see the most enormous flag in the world, made of silk, weighs two tons and is 100 x 50 metres.
 We could go on and on about what a tourist can see, explore and visit in Azerbaijan; the list is endless.
-It is one of the nicest destinations to head to with family, friends or even solo.
+It is one of the most excellent destinations to head to with family and friends and is even great for solo travel.

-In case you did not know Azerbaijan before, now you know enough.
-So, have you added it to your to-go list yet?
+If you did not know Azerbaijan before, now you know enough.
+So, have you added it to your to-do list yet?